 The laboratory must identify any modifications that have been made to the requested analytical methods.

-The client must be notified of any method modifications prior to use in the laboratory, and must provide written consent.
+The client must be notified of any method modifications prior to use in the laboratory and must provide written consent.

 Dilutions

 Negotiate how multiple dilutions will be handled.
 They may be considered a separate analysis and therefore an additional cost.